Chabad affiliated organizations

 Chabad affiliated organizations and institutions number in the thousands.
 Chabad is a Hasidic movement, a branch of Orthodox Judaism.
 The organizations and institutions associated with the movement provide social, educational and religious services to Jews worldwide.
+Local Chabad centers and institutions are often incorporated as separate legal entities.

-Chabad organizations
+Chabad organizational structure

-Chabad organizations encompass a range of different entities, including individual organizations, central and umbrella organizations, and independent organizations.
+Chabad organizations encompass a range of different entities, including individual organizations, central and umbrella organizations, and independent organizations in the US, Israel, and around the world.
+Many of the central organizations in the US have parallel sister organizations in Israel, headquartered in Kfar Chabad Israel.

 Chabad's central organization, representing the movement at large, Agudas Chasidei Chabad, is headed by Rabbi Avraham Shemtov.
 The educational and outreach arm, Merkos L'Inyonei Chinuch, is headed by Rabbi Yehuda Krinsky.
-Other central organizations include Lubavitch Youth Organization and Mahane Israel.
+Other central organizations include and Mahane Israel.

-Local Chabad centers and institutions are often incorporated as separate legal entities.

 Agudas Chasidei Chabad

-Agudas Chassidei Chabad (Union of Chabad Chasidim or Association of Chabad Chassidim, also known by its initials "Aguch") is the umbrella organization for the worldwide Chabad-Lubavitch movement.
-Aguch oversees the other Chabad central organizations, such as Machneh Israel and Merkos L'Inyonei Chinuch.
-The chairman of the Executive Committee is Rabbi Abraham Shemtov.
+Agudas Chassidei Chabad (English: Association of Chabad Chassidim), also known by its initials "Aguch" is the primary umbrella organization for the worldwide Chabad-Lubavitch movement.
+It was founded in 1923 sixth Lubavitcher Rebbe, Rabbi Yosef Yitzchok Schneersohn.
+Aguch oversees the other Chabad central organizations, such as and Merkos L'Inyonei Chinuch.
+The chairman of the executive committee is Rabbi Abraham Shemtov.